nblthree/my-birthdate-anime/README.md

-# my-anime-birthday
+# My birthdate anime

-Get anime aired for the first time in your birthday
+Get anime and manga aired for the first time on your birthdate